About Us

 Meet the Team

 These great ladies are the board members, researchers, presenters and heart of this organization.
-They volunteer their time and resources to honor Oklahoma’s wonderful Centenarians.
+They volunteer their time and resources to honor Oklahoma’s Centenarians.

 Sue Scott